AYDA Awards

 Name and Theme Concept:

-• All projects must start with the project title and theme/concept
+• All projects must start with the project title and theme/concept.

 Design Concept Statement

-Presentation Boards (A2 Size)
+Presentation Boards (A2 portrait size)

 • At least 3 but not more than 4 boards are to be submitted, based on the digital copy.